GayanthaSandeep16/angular-project/README.md

-# in frontend-angular shows the frontend
+# frontend-angular shows the frontend
 # node folder shows the back end